okta/okta.github.io/_source/_posts/2018-11-19-build-crud-spring-and-vue.md

 </style>
 ```

 Delete the `src/components/HelloWorld.vue` module.
-You can also delete the `src/assets` folder, if you want, as we won’t need it.
+You can also delete the `src/assets` folder, if you want, as we won't need it.

 Create a new Vue component called `src/components/Todos.vue`: